JuliaCrypto/SEAL.jl/docs/src/index.md

 # SEAL.jl

-**SEAL.jl** is a Julia package that wraps the [SEAL](https://github.com/microsoft/SEAL) library for homomorphic encryption.
+**SEAL.jl** is a Julia package that wraps the Microsoft [SEAL](https://github.com/microsoft/SEAL) library for homomorphic encryption.
 It supports the Brakerski/Fan-Vercauteren (BFV) and Cheon-Kim-Kim-Song (CKKS, also known as HEAAN in literature) schemes and exposes the homomorphic encryption capabilitites of SEAL in a (mostly) intuitive and Julian way.
-SEAL.jl is published under the same permissive MIT license as the original SEAL library.
+SEAL.jl is published under the same permissive MIT license as the Microsoft SEAL library.

-Currently, SEAL.jl supports all operations that are used in the examples 1 through 5 of the
+Currently, SEAL.jl supports all operations that are used in the examples of the [SEAL library](https://github.com/microsoft/SEAL/tree/master/native/examples).
-[SEAL library](https://github.com/microsoft/SEAL/tree/master/native/examples).
 This includes encoding and encryption, addition and multiplication, rotation, relinearization and modulus switching for the BFV and CKKS schemes.